|Academic School Year|

-Reservations for standard meeting rooms should be submitted at least two full business days prior to the date of the event.
+Reservations for meeting rooms (Room 206, Room 218, Room 224, Room 324, the Cleveland Room, and the Spartan Room) should be submitted a minimum of 3 full business days prior to the date of the meeting.

-Student organizations and university departments are not allowed to make reservations in their name for use by non-recognized or off-campus groups/organizations.
+Student organizations and university departments are not permitted to make reservations in their name for use by non-recognized or off-campus groups/organizations.

-A PeopleSoft speedtype and account is required of all university departments when making a reservation.
+A PeopleSoft speedtype or AGY account is required of all student organizations and university departments when making a reservation.